cruppstahl/minicms/README.md

     		[ ] added endpoints
     		[ ] modified endpoints (incl. migration information, changelog)

+!!!
+!!!
+Navigation does not show the "active" URL

 [ ] Support custom 404 page (/content/404.\*), including metadata
     [ ] Add one to crupp.de
     [ ] Add this as a test